Yaseen-Zeb/BrainStack/nodeJs/nodejs-intro.md

 - Real-time apps such as chat platforms.
 - Streaming services like YouTube or Netflix.
 - Server-side rendered web apps, where pages are generated on the server.

+# Where Not to Use Node.js
+Avoid using Node.js for CPU-intensive tasks such as:
+- Heavy image or video processing.
+- Large file compression or complex mathematical calculations.
+These tasks block the single thread and are better suited to technologies like Python, Java, or PHP.